-The code makes used of the Schuster-Schwarzschild approximation, which assumes that the radiative energy is emitted from an inner boundary blackbody.
-This approximation is useful as it does not require in-depth knowledge of the radiation transport below the photosphere, while it still produces good results.
-The code works best at early times, when most of the $^{56}{\rm Ni}$ is located below the photosphere.
+The code makes use of the Schuster-Schwarzschild approximation, which assumes that the radiative energy is emitted from an inner boundary blackbody.
+This approximation is useful, as it does not require in-depth knowledge of the radiation transport below the photosphere, while it still produces good results.
+The code works best at early times, when most of the Ni is located below the photosphere.
 At late times significant gamma-ray trapping occurs above the photosphere, and the assumption of the model begins to break down.
-This code has been used to model SNe Ia
+This code has been used to model SNe Ia (e.g. SNe 2014J and 1986G Ashall et al. 2014, 2016), SE-SNe (e.g. SNe 1994I and 2008D Sauer et al. 2006; Mazzali et al. 2008), and GRB-SNe (e.g. SNe 2003dh and 2016jca Mazzali et al. 2003; Ashall et al. 2017).